ibm-cloud-docs/appid/identity-providers.md

 2. Enter the Facebook app ID and secret that you obtained from the Facebook for Developers website.
 3. Copy the URI that is in the **Redirect URI for Facebook for Developers** field.
 Paste the URI into the **Valid OAuth redirect URIs** field in the **Facebook Login** section of the Facebook Developers Portal.
 4. Click **Save**.
-5. Optional: To configure authentication for web apps, enter the redirect URL in the **Web Application Redirect URLs** field.
+5. Optional: For web apps, enter the redirect URL in the **Web Application Redirect URLs** field.
 This value is determined by the developer and used to access the redirect URL after the authorization process is completed.

 ## Configuring Google authentication